trclemen/streamtouch-support/README.md

 network automatically — if this happens, return to iPhone Settings → WiFi and reconnect to the speaker network before retrying.

+**Connection tests are successful — no playback** Following WiFi reconnection or speaker being offline the speaker maybe present but unavailable in Music Assistant for several minutes before being 'seen' again by Music Assistant.
+Some systems, particulary Wave pedestal systems may require more time following WiFi reconnection or power cycle to become avaialble to Music Assistant and resume playback via StreamTouch.

 ---